A Quick Guide to Iraqi Kurdistan Travel

 Visas For Iraqi Kurdistan

-Several Nationalities Can Visit Iraqi Kurdistan Visa Free For 30 Days- EU Citizens, Australia, Brazil, Canada, Iceland, Japan, Kuwait, Lebanon, Monaco, New Zealand, Norway, Qatar, San Marino, South Korea, Switzerland, UAE, USA, and Vatican City.
-Iran and Turkey only get 15 days visa-free.
+Several Nationalities Are eligible for an Iraqi Kurdistan Visa on Arrival- EU Citizens, Australia, Brazil, Canada, Iceland, Japan, Kuwait, Lebanon, Monaco, New Zealand, Norway, Qatar, San Marino, South Korea, Switzerland, UAE, USA, and Vatican City.
+Visa on arrival are $77 USD.
 Click here for more.

-You Need A Separate Visa To Visit Arab Iraq (Southern Iraq)- For travel to the remainder of Iraq, you will need to apply for a visa in advance.
+You Need A Separate Visa To Visit Arab Iraq (Southern Iraq)- For travel to the remainder of Iraq, you will need to either attain a visa in advance or get an Iraqi visa on arrival at Baghdad, Basra, or Najaf airports (note that these visas for federal Iraq will allow you to visit Iraqi Kurdistan on them too).
 Note that these visas can be very difficult to acquire.
 At present this also includes the cities of Kirkuk and Mosul which are now under Iraqi control.

 Getting Into Iraqi Kurdistan